-Over the past 18 months, we’ve moved all our courses to online distance learning due to the covid-19 pandemic.
-The feedback we’ve received from our students has been fantastic and we intend to keep offering our distance learning courses, online, with the option to attend in-person teaching once we’re able to do so.
+Since the pandemic, many schools have moved their ground school training online, including Bristol Groundschool.
+The feedback we’ve received from our students has been fantastic and we intend to keep offering our ATPL distance learning courses, online, with the option to attend in-person teaching during our revision weeks.

 How is the teaching delivered?

 Our online courses are taught using a combination of online or in-person revision weeks and recorded webinars delivered by our expert instructors covering every corner of the ATPL, CPL & IR syllabus.
 Revision weeks are interactive allowing students to ask the instructors questions during the lesson.